Article updated on:

 Early signs of Lyme Disease include:

 Education and awareness is the most valuable form of prevention against Lyme Disease.
-Prevention measure may include;
+Prevention measures may include;

-No, Lyme disease is not contagious; there is no evidence that has shown transmission from person to person.
+No, Lyme disease is not contagious; no evidence has shown transmission from person to person.
 A person cannot get infected with Lyme Disease by touching, kissing, or engaging in intercourse with another person with Lyme Disease.

 PTLDS stands for Post-treatment Lyme Disease Syndrome.
-This syndrome is characterized by a continuation of the symptoms of Lyme Disease after receiving antibiotics.
+This syndrome is characterized by a continuation of the symptoms of Lyme Disease after receiving oral antibiotics only.
 These symptoms can include:

 “According to the New England Journal of Medicine, approximately 10 to 20 percent of people who are treated with the recommended antibiotics will have disease symptoms that persist after they complete treatment.”

 Stem Cell Therapy for Chronic Lyme Disease Syndrome

 Mesenchymal Stem Cells may be a viable treatment option for Post Treatment Lyme Disease Syndrome (PTLDS).
 Stem cells have been proven to have strong anti-inflammatory properties.
 Through large cell quantity transplants, the youthful stem cells have a regulatory nature on the body.
 They can reduce the immuno-effect that the body cannot regulate independently.